mbj/mutant/README.md

 Only Mutating Changed Code
 --------------------------

-Running mutant for the first time on a existing codebase can be a rather disheartining experience due to the large number of alive mutations found!
+Running mutant for the first time on an existing codebase can be a rather disheartening experience due to the large number of alive mutations found!
 Mutant has a setting that can help.
 Using the `--since` argument, mutant will only mutate code that has been modified.
 This allows you to introduce mutant into an existing code base without drowning in errors.
 Example usage that will mutate all code changed between master and the current branch:
 ```
 mutant --include lib --require virtus --since master --use rspec Virtus::Attribute#type
 ```